marcelohweb/netflix-microservices/README.md

 # Netflix API Microservice Architecture

-This project contains a microservice architecture for an netflix application simulator.
+This project contains a microservice architecture for a netflix application simulator.

 ## Understanding this project